Wake up. Fumble for phone. Scroll through inbox.

 Companies increasingly offer stipends for home office setup.
 But adjusting to the rigors of WFH is a long game — and it requires a holistic approach.

 Policies like daily breaks (36%) and devoted self-care time (36%) top the wish lists of remote workers.
 And employers, take note: more than a quarter (26%) of remote workers say they'd be more productive with a monthly budget for productivity apps or software.

 The rush toward productivity tools is already accelerating.
-More than two-thirds of remote workers have either paid for productivity tools out of their own pocket, or plan to do so (67%).
+More than two-thirds of remote workers have either paid for productivity tools or habit tracker apps out of their own pocket, or plan to do so (67%).